eshe-huli/spreadsheet/specs/spec.rst

    :width: 674
    :height: 447

-We've built the user interface (you'll get access right before the project starts)—your task is to supply the spreadsheet engine based on the spec below.
+We've built the user interface (you'll get access right before the project starts)—your task is to design and build the spreadsheet engine based on the spec below.

 .. contents::